brownplt/B2T2/ExamplePrograms.md

 This file challenges type systems with some programs that might be difficult to typecheck.

+To keep the authenticity of some example programs, we assume the existence of the following functions in addition to the assumed function listed at the beginning of Table API document:

+- `fisherTest`: consumes two sequences of booleans, performs the [Fisher's exact test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test), and returns the p-value.
+The two sequences must be of the same length.
+- `sample`: consumes a sequence and a natural number `n`.
+Samples `n` elements of the input sequence without replacement.

 ## dotProduct

 This example defines a function that computes the dot-product of two numeric columns.
 When assigning a type to `dotProduct`, the type system should try to enforce that both `c1` and `c2` refer to numeric columns in `t`.